opengisch/QField-docs/documentation/get-started/tutorials/advanced-setup-qfc.en.md

     1. Download the updated files using QFieldSync (the GeoPackage file will update with the new edits).

 !!!
 Warning
-    We do not recommend editing or adding new data directly from QGIS while field edits are pending.
+    We do not recommend editing or adding new data directly from QGIS while field work is ongoing.
     Every time QGIS synchronizes the project to QFieldCloud, the entire GeoPackage replaces the cloud version, whereas QField updates only the actual changes.

 ## PostGIS